 From video games to Atomic Blonde, Tarkovsky’s sci-fi masterpiece haunts contemporary culture

-Earlier this year I went to see Atomic Blonde, Hollywood’s latest attempt to revive the thriller genre via Cold War nostalgia.
+In early 2017 I went to see Atomic Blonde, Hollywood’s latest attempt to revive the thriller genre via Cold War nostalgia.
 Adapted from Antony Johnston’s graphic novel The Coldest City and set in Berlin in the days before the Wall came down, Atomic Blonde struck me as low-grade fare; the barely coherent plot provides little excuse for the comic-book violence and exploitative sex scenes.
 Released exactly 75 years after the first controlled nuclear reaction, the film has absolutely nothing to do with the nuclear arms race or nuclear power, so its evocative title remains a hollow promise.
 The 1980s soundtrack is enjoyable, but its mash-up of styles and moments is profoundly disorienting for anyone who actually endured the decade in its splendid entirety.
 (Were we really still listening to Nena’s “99 Luftballons” in 1989?
 Certainly not if we were still listening to “London Calling”!)

 But Atomic Blonde was quite unexpectedly redeemed for me when the heroine, played by Charlize Theron, ducks into a movie palace on Alexanderplatz as she tries to give the baddies the slip.
 I laughed out loud when I saw that the theatre was plastered with posters advertising Andrei Tarkovsky’s Stalker — another anachronism, to be sure, but what a welcome one!
 Theron’s character soon finds herself in a martial-arts fight right in front of the theatre screen, on which we see the Stalker and his two companions sitting glumly on the threshold of the wish-fulfilling Room at the centre of the Zone.